Renewing Ontario's Recreation-Nature Trails Strategy. This study aimed to assess the positive health benefits

 Friendship Centres, the Federal Department of Justice and the Ontario Ministry

 Review of the Native Friendship Centre Program.
-A study involving
+This study involved

 in-depth surveys of 87 Friendship Centres across Canada and case studies of 15